 Body Fat Transfer With Sydney Plastic Surgeon Dr Ellis Choy

-As an alternative to implants, body fat grafting (fat transfer) is rapidly gaining popularity.
+As an alternative to implants, body fat grafting (fat transfer) is gaining popularity.
 New techniques enable fat harvested from one area of the body to be injected into another area where it assimilates with existing fat and creates an environment for expansion of blood vessels.
-The procedure is safe as there are no foreign objects or materials used.
+The procedure involves no foreign objects or materials.
 In other words, your new shape achieved with body fat grafting is indeed, all you.